Contractor Deposits: How Much Is Safe to Pay Upfront?

 Response: "I'll pay the deposit after permits are pulled and approved."

 Reality: Legitimate contractors have business bank accounts and accept checks/credit cards.
-Venmo/Zelle = no recourse if scammed.
+Venmo/Zelle = no recourse if problem patternmed.

 Response: "I'd prefer to pay by check or credit card.
 If you don't accept those, I'll use another contractor."